 Rockies use long ball to topple Giants

-Charlie Blackmon and Trevor Story hit home runs and had two hits apiece, while Daniel Murphy also went deep as the host Colorado Rockies defeated the San Francisco Giants 6-4 on Thursday.
-Yency Almonte (1-0) pitched an inning of relief for the victory and Jairo Diaz notched his third save for the Rockies, who have won all four series they have played to start the season.
+Charlie Blackmon and Trevor Story hit home runs among two hits apiece, while Daniel Murphy also went deep as the host Colorado Rockies defeated the San Francisco Giants 6-4 on Thursday.
+Yency Almonte (1-0) pitched an inning of relief for the victory, and Jairo Diaz notched his third save for the Rockies, who have won all four series they have played to start the season.

 Mauricio Dubon homered among his two hits, Donovan Solano had three hits and Pablo Sandoval had two hits for the Giants.
-San Francisco lefty Tyler Anderson, who made as many as 32 starts for the Rockies in 2018, pitched at Coors Field for the first time in more than a year and kept his former team off balance.
+San Francisco lefty Tyler Anderson, who made a career-high 32 starts for the Rockies in 2018, pitched at Coors Field for the first time in more than a year and kept his former team off balance.

 The Rockies managed just two hits through the first five innings against Anderson, singles by Story in the first and Blackmon in the fourth.
 Anderson left after five innings of two-hit ball and 66 pitches in his longest outing of the season, and the Rockies took advantage of Anderson's departure in the sixth.
 After Wandy Peralta struck out David Dahl, Story hit a 1-1 fastball into the seats in center field to break the scoreless deadlock.
 It was his fifth of the season.